AMWA-TV/nmos-control-feature-sets/device-configuration/README.md

         NcBulkValuesHolder dataSet,    // The values offered (this may include read-only values and also paths which are not the target role path)
-        NcRolePath path,    // The target role path NcBoolean recurse    // If true will validate properties on target path and all the nested paths );
+        NcRolePath path,    // The target role path NcBoolean recurse    // If true will validate properties on target path and all the nested paths sequence<NcPropertyTrait> excludedPropertyTraits // If populated (not an empty collection) will exclude the properties matching any of the specified traits for validation

+    );

     // Set bulk properties by given paths